Emotional Schools Framework

 Picture

-The Medicine Wheel — Our Circle of Balance
+The Medicine Wheel: Our Circle of Balance

 Where Emotional Intelligence Meets Indigenous Wisdom

-When one quadrant dominates, imbalance follows, in people and in schools.
+When one quadrant dominates, people feel it.

-It’s the harmony between head, heart, body, and spirit.
+it’s a living balance between head, heart, body, and spirit.

 The Sacred Circle — Living the Framework

-Where the Medicine Wheel teaches balance, the Sacred Circle builds it into the system, weaving Indigenous wisdom through the structures, spaces, and relationships that shape school life.
+Where the Medicine Wheel teaches balance, the Sacred Circle builds balance into the system, weaving Indigenous wisdom through the structures, spaces, and relationships that shape school life.
+In classrooms, emotions are understood, not controlled.

-• In the community, learning flows both ways, from Elders to educators, from students to systems.
+In leadership, decisions are guided by humility and relationship, not hierarchy.
+In community, learning flows both ways, from Elders to educators, from students to systems.

 Truth and Reconciliation Commission of Canada: Calls to Action